web-native/docs/chtml/v060/specs/scoped-js/README.md

 Now, calling `alertEl.bind('Hello World!')` would also invoke our recieving function with the same arguments.

 ## Automatic Observability
 Change detection is a critical feature in client-side scripting.
 And this is a native feature in ScopedJS!
 ScopedJS supports the [Reflex API](/reflex/) for making live changes to an object or array that has already been bound.
-New changes are automatically picked up and the specific ScopedJS **statement** that relies on the changed value will be re-executed.
+Live changes automatically trigger the specific Scoped JS **statements** that rely on the changed properties.

 Below is an example showing how the final state of an animation is kept in sync with the state of an external reference.